Acren/AutoSettingsDocs/docs/Help/support.md

 If you do have a bug, crash, or any other issue please include the following information:

-- The engine version
+- The Unreal Engine version
-- The plugin version
+- The plugin version (from the Edit > Plugins window)
 - Steps to reproduce the issue
 - Does the issue occur in the editor, packaged builds, or both?
 - Does the issue occur in the [example project](/info/example-project/)?